Linked Open Data

 Ex Libris is working on supporting end-to-end workflows, such as enabling editing BIBFRAME records in open-source programs and sending them directly to Alma.

-We are addressing the various needs of our customers and therefore plan to allow the ability to use MARC side-by-side with Linked Open Data as long as needed.
-MARC format is and will continue to be, fully supported and can be enriched with Linked Open Data and utilized for richer display.
+We are addressing the various needs of our customers and, therefore, plan to allow the ability to use MARC side-by-side with Linked Open Data as long as needed.
+MARC format is, and will continue to be, fully supported and can be enriched with Linked Open Data and utilized for richer display.
 At the same time, customers can move gradually at their own pace from MARC to Linked Open Data formats.
+Part of supporting a multi-format environment is to provide our users with means to match records from different formats.
+We are working together with the community to define these workflows.

 Creating Enriched Metadata

-By using Linked Open Data for defining creative works and instances, the cataloger will be able to manage catalog metadata more efficiently.
+By using Linked Open Data to create works and instances, the cataloger can catalog metadata more efficiently.

 See How to use the Alma Refine cloud app for service Wikidata as an example.

-We are already working on integrating Alma and the Sinopia metadata editor for linked data, with development currently in the proof-of-concept stage.
-Such integration would allow catalogers to create new LC BIBFRAME records in Sinopia and store them in Alma.
-These records will be supported as part of Alma’s standard functionality.
+Alma supports an integration between Alma and the Sinopia linked open data editor.
+Such integration allows catalogers to create new LC BIBFRAME works and instances in Sinopia and use them in Alma workflows.
+These records are supported as part of Alma’s standard functionality.

 Looking ahead, the cataloging of Linked Open Data relations will be part of Alma’s core capabilities.